wp-plugins/media-library-assistant/readme.txt

 * New: An example plugin using **BuddyPress and rtMedia** has been created in `/examples/buddypress-hooks-example.php.txt`.
 The example shows how to replace the WordPress "attachment/media page" links with "BuddyPress/rtMedia page" links.
 For audio and video files, an option is provided to substitute the "cover_art" thumbnail image for the item Title in the thumbnail_content.
 * Fix: In the Media Manager Modal Window, **adding a taxonomy term** now updates the toolbar "terms filter" dropdown list.
 It also updates the "parent" dropdown list in the toolbar, if the taxonomy is hierarchical.
 * Fix: In the Media Manager Modal Window, the **year/month and taxonomy filter controls** now appear for plugins such as WooCommerce, Slider Revolution, Image Widget and SimpleFields.
-* Fix: More details added to the "Category Parameters" section of the Settings/Media LIbrary Assistant Documentation tab.
+* Fix: More details added to the "Category Parameters" section of the Settings/Media Library Assistant Documentation tab.
 * Fix: For `[mla_gallery]`, the `mla_rollover_text=` parameter has been restored.
 WordPress 3.7 removed the `title=` attribute from its attachment links, which disabled `mla_rollover_text=` as well.
 * Fix: For `[mla_tag_cloud]`, the `number` parameter default is now zero, agreeing with the Documentation.